-Did you know that there are elite memory athletes — people who can look at a shuffled deck of cards and memorize it on sight?
+Did you know there are elite memory athletes — people who can look at a shuffled deck of cards and memorize it on sight?
 Almost universally, they say they do it by coming up with a story to correspond with the cards.
 Why?
-Storytelling is a powerful, and research-backed, memorization tool — one that I build upon with Vocabbett.
+Because storytelling is a powerful, and research-backed, memorization tool — one that I build upon with Vocabbett.

 You know how immersion is the quickest way to learn a foreign language?
 That’s because it mimics the way your brain learned its native tongue — through repeated, contextual impressions, i.e. stories.

 You’ve learned thousands — if not tens of thousands — of words incidentally, through the stories of life.
 You could continue learning that way, painlessly and passively, if the vocabulary you encountered continued to grow with you.
-By weaving high-level vocabulary words into stories you’d want to enjoy anyway, Vocabbett does just that, engineering repeated impressions of frequent SAT words.
+By weaving high-level vocabulary words into stories you’d want to enjoy anyway, Vocabbett does just that, engineering repeated impressions of high-level vocabulary words.